 Combining Old Ideas into New Legislation

 Last fall, the Senate introduced a bill called the Transparent Ratings on Usability and Security to Transform Information Technology (TRUST IT) Act, meant to establish an unbiased rating system for various HIT systems.
 In addition, the bill would have included interoperability standards for product certification, and prevent health IT vendors from blocking information or including non-disclosure clauses in their contracts.

-Part of TRUST IT bill has been absorbed into new legislation, proposed by the U.S. Senate’s Health, Education, Labor & Pensions (HELP) Committee.
-The new legislation aims to increase interoperability and functionality of electronic health records, among a variety of other things.
+Part of the TRUST IT bill has been absorbed into new legislation, proposed by the U.S. Senate’s Health, Education, Labor & Pensions (HELP) Committee.
+The new legislation aims to increase the interoperability and functionality of electronic health records, among a variety of other things.
 The U.S HELP committee breaks down the bill into distinct sections: